wikitongues/language-database/schema.md

 |`CMN`|[Chinese (Mandarin), Beifang Fangyan, Guanhua, Guoyu, Hanyu, Huayu, Mandarin, Northern Chinese, Putonghua, Standard Chinese, Zhongguohua, Zhongwen,…]|…|
 |…|…|…|

+For language names, an array of all of the strings used in naming a language

+#First proposal

 ##Sample Corpus
 |#|Value|Type|Meta|…|
 |---|---|---|---|---|